jerryhobson/Wireguard-Container/README.md

 # MyStuff
 ## My current project is one script that will install the following:
+This project is automated and execpt for edting the docker-compose file it will install all packages and run without prrompts.
+You can veiw the files indvidually and modify them if you want. if you wnat me to make changes just drop me a line.
 # 1. Docker.io
 # 2. Docker-Compose
 # 3. Portainer